 Lana offers you some Empathy, but you've sworn off the drug since the time you took it by yourself and started caring about air molecules and stopped breathing.
 As she takes the remaining pills you fantasize about being a pill and exploring her body.
 You float down her digestive tract, a long, dingy passage smelling of stale food (like her apartment hallway, except vertical), past stomach microbes who are still contemplative from the mushrooms Lana took yesterday and are pondering the world outside this intestinal cave.
 They agree that whatever's out there involves an evil doll and scary jack-in-the-box music.

 On the screen, the demonic jack-in-the-box opens and everyone jumps.
-You once told your girlfriend that fear is the opposite of sex because it climaxes instantly, to which she replied that in your case there isn’t much difference.
+You once told your girlfriend that fear is the opposite of sex because it climaxes instantly.
+She replied that in your case there isn't much difference.

 The poor quality of the tape makes it look less like a movie and more like a director's half-formed idea for one.
 After a few drinks the room looks the same way, making you forget which side of the screen you're on.
 You become the demonic toy warehouse's ex-army security guard, sitting in your office and crying, not because you're scared of the demonic toys but because of the sheer variety of demonic toys in the civilian world.
 In Korea, you were lucky to get a demonic hanji doll made of bark and toilet paper.

-Back in Lana’s apartment you stumble into the bathroom, wishing you’d get murdered by demonic toys, the way we all wish our lives were more like movies.
-The bathroom window is across the street from Burger Hub, whose inflatable statue of Princess Puff (the restaurant’s mascot, named after its trademark Eel Puffs) stares into the building like it’s a dollhouse.
+Back in Lana's apartment you stumble into the bathroom, wishing you'd get murdered by demonic toys, the way we all wish our lives were more like movies.
+The bathroom window is across the street from Burger Hub.
+An inflatable statue of Princess Puff (the restaurant's mascot, named after its trademark Eel Puffs) stares into the building like it's a dollhouse.